heremaps/xyz-documentation/docs/cli/cli.md

 ```

 #### Get more information about your spaces

+!!!
+Note "Your account needs access to the XYZ Pro Services."
+[Learn more about XYZ Pro features here](../xyz_pro).

 You can use the `config` command to get and update information about your spaces.